Eurekha!

 Eurekha! is a biography of the actress Rekha by the columnist and author Mohan Deep.
-The book details her Bollywood acting career and her short-term marriage with the industrialist Mukesh Aggarwal.
+The book details her Hindi film acting career and her short-term marriage with the industrialist Mukesh Aggarwal.
 It was published on 17 December 1999 by Shivani Publications and later reprinted in a number of Indian languages, including a serialisation in the magazine Anandalok.
 It received negative reviews from critics, who panned Deep's writing and the book's contents.
 Rekha herself was critical of the book due to its misinformation.

 Synopsis

 Eurekha! is out of print.
-It examines Rekha's acting career in Bollywood beginning at age 13 and her marriage to the industrialist Mukesh Aggarwal.
+It examines Rekha's acting career in Hindi cinema beginning at age 13 and her marriage to the industrialist Mukesh Aggarwal.
 A thirteenth chapter of the book, titled "Temptations and Seductions", is provided on Deep's website.
 It investigates her alleged, romantic relationship with the actor Amitabh Bachchan, positing that the affair began during the shooting of Do Anjaane (1976).